 Aspen Highlands has a good mix of terrain: wide-open groomers, chutes, trees, steeps, bowls, and more big mountain skiing.
-While the Highlands does have a good amount of beginner and intermediate terrain, its best known for its top-to-bottom steeps.
-There’s 118 trails to choose from.
+While the Highlands does have a good amount of beginner and intermediate terrain, it’s best known for its top-to-bottom steeps.
+There are 118 trails to choose from.

 - Base Elevation: 8,040 ft (2,451 m)

 - Lift-Served Summit – 11,675 ft (3,559 m)

 - Hike-to Summit – 12,392 ft

 - Vertical – 3,635 ft (1,108 m)

 - Trails: 144

 Every winter the Colorado ski season kicks off with great anticipation, usually beginning sometime in October…